shinguakira/shinguakira/README.md

 ### Hi, I'm ShinguAkira 👋

 I'm Shingu Akira, a passionate Software Engineer with expertise in modern web technologies.
 I focus on both Front-end and Back-end development with a primary interest in JavaScript, TypeScript, and React.
-I spend most of my time coding and improving my skills, building exciting projects, and sharing my knowledge through tutorials.
+I spend most of my time coding and improving my skills, building exciting projects, and sharing my knowledge through portfolio and articles.

 #### Top Technologies